 I did a fairly cheesy seminar at the university last week for the athletic trainers and a few of the team docs.
 I feel the addition of these simple analogies helped a lot with the understanding of how and why my decision-making is done.

 I use analogies in my clinic all the time as it just helps to visualize a lot of information.
 The problem with analogies for medical use is they get oversimplified to the point that they often offer little value.
 Cute Quips like, “Your knees are like car tires and only have 50,000 miles in their lifetime.”

-and “you can never run again after surgery.” – “I hold all my tension up here.” “slipped discs”
+and “You can never run again after surgery.” – “I hold all my tension up here.”, and “slipped discs”